PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

   - controller allows to add new user to a group, remove, (un)subscribe the whole group to a formation or course.
   - On delete, remove all entries in user_group, maybe unsubscribe the linked users from any formation / course.
 - don't allow adding the same person to the same cohort twice (via the respective custom Request)

-- Courses
-  - when assigning a group to a course, only create grades for students.

 # Useful commands to generate new content
 - generate a new model and related classes : `php artisan make:model Name -mfsc`